Wailua, Kauaʻi County, Hawaii: Geography

-Wailua is located at (22.058631, -159.341761), on the east side of the island of Kauai.
+Wailua is located at (22.058631, -159.341761), on the east side of the island of Kauaʻi.
 It is bordered to the north by Kapaa, to the west by the Wailua Homesteads CDP, to the south by the Wailua River, and to the east by the Pacific Ocean.

 Nounou Mountain, also known as the "Sleeping Giant", is about 1200 ft tall and divides coastal Wailua (the Wailua CDP) from inland Wailua (the Wailua Homesteads CDP).
 Inland Wailua is often referred to as a bedroom community, since it is home to many, but lacks any commercial or government facilities.
 Coastal Wailua is a significant commercial center, with many hotels and condominiums for visitors.
 The Wailua River is the only navigable river in the state of Hawaiʻi and is a center of activity for locals (water skiing, kayaking) and visitors (boat tour of Fern Grotto).

 According to the United States Census Bureau, the Wailua CDP has an area of 4.6 km2, of which 3.8 km2 is land and 0.8 km2, or 17.27%, is water.